PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 On V2, inferred capacities below 50 mAh are supported for monitoring only: battery charging remains disabled and charge-current configuration is rejected.

-The profile must provide a valid charger constant-voltage target in `chargeVoltageMv`.
+The profile must provide a valid charger constant-voltage target in `chargeVoltage`.
-Accepted range is 3500-4800 mV.
+Accepted range is 3.5-4.8 V.

 #### Parameters